Keep In Mind

 Transfers: all internships are open to transfer women in their first year at Dartmouth.

-You may not participate in another Dartmouth research program in the same year as a WISP internship (e.g. Sophomore Science Scholarships, First-Year Research Experiences in Engineering)
+You may not participate in another Dartmouth research program in the same year as a WISP internship (e.g. Sophomore Research Scholars, First-Year Research Experiences in Engineering)

 Other Options for First-Year Research

-First-Year Research in Engineering: Research opportunities for first-year students who are considering a major in engineering.
+First-Year Research in Experiences in Engineering (FYREE): Research opportunities for first-year students who are considering a major in engineering.
 Students who apply for that program cannot apply for Round 1 of WISP matching.
 Students who apply for but are not accepted to the Thayer program may apply for Round 2 of WISP matching.

-Other opportunities: Students who do not participate in formal research programs, like WISP and Thayer, may also seek their own research opportunity.
+Other opportunities: Students who do not participate in formal research programs, like WISP and FYREE, may seek their own research opportunity.